pavel-didin/plant-disease-segmentation/README.md

 The script outputs average IoU, F1, and F2 scores.

 ### Results
-Evaluated on a test set of 30 manually annotated grape leaf images affected by black rot, our pipeline achieved the following metrics:
+Evaluated on a test set of 30 manually annotated grape leaf images affected by black rot, my pipeline achieved the following metrics:

 | Metric | Value |
 |--------|-------|